TymeHopkins/TheLearningLaboratory/README.md

 # The Learning Laboratory
 ## Overview
-The Learning Laboratory is a repository designed to foster knowledge exploration.
+I developed The Learning Laboratory repository to foster knowledge exploration.
 It houses a collection of lectures and corresponding lesson notes, providing a comprehensive resource for anyone seeking to delve deeper into a particular topic.
-Whether you're a student following a specific course or an independent learner, this lab offers the tools and materials to fuel your intellectual curiosity.
-See this list below of the following courses and topics covered within this repository.
+Whether a student following a specific course or an independent learner, this lab offers the tools and materials to fuel your intellectual curiosity.
+Please take a look at the list below of the following courses and topics covered within this repository.

 * How to Present
 * How to Communicate